cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - Encoding operations, {{dep-encoding}};
 - Signature binding {{dep-binding-factor}}, group commitment {{dep-group-commit}}, and challenge computation {{dep-sig-challenge}}

 These sections describes these operations in more detail.
+We also assume the existence of a function called `RandomBytes(n)`, which outputs `n` bytes from a cryptographically secure pseudorandom number generator.
+See {{?RFC4086}} for guidance on randomness generation.

 ## Nonce generation {#dep-nonces}